SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/particle_swarm.rst

 Particle Swarm Optimization
 ============================

-Particle Swarm Optimization (PSO) simulates a swarm of particles moving through the search space.
-Each particle is attracted toward its personal best position and the global best position, creating emergent intelligent search behavior.
+Particle Swarm Optimization (PSO) maintains a population of particles that move through the search space using velocity vectors.
+Each particle's velocity is updated at every iteration as a weighted sum of three components: its current momentum (inertia), the direction toward its own personal best position (cognitive term), and the direction toward the global best position found by any particle (social term).
+The resulting trajectory balances individual memory with collective information sharing, producing coordinated movement across the search space.

 .. grid:: 2